-- This document is the Statement of Investment Principles (the "SIP") made by the Trustees of the Church of Scotland Pension Scheme for Ministries Development Staff (the "Scheme") in accordance with the requirements of Section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004 and regulations made under it). - The Trustees will review this SIP at least every three years and without delay after any significant change in investment policy.
-Before finalising this SIP, the Trustees took advice from a suitably qualified firm and consulted the Ministries Council ("the Employer").
+- 1 This document is the Statement of Investment Principles (the "SIP") made by the Trustees of the Church of Scotland Pension Scheme for Staff (the "Scheme") in accordance with the requirements of Section 35 of the Pensions Act 1995 (as amended by the Pensions Act 2004 and regulations made under it). - 2 The Trustees will review this SIP at least every three years and without delay after any significant change in investment policy.
+Before finalising this SIP, the Trustees took advice from a suitably qualified firm and consulted the Social Care Council (CrossReach) and the Central Services Committee of the Church of Scotland ("the Employers").
 The ultimate power and responsibility for deciding investment policy, however, lies solely with the Trustees.